m0st4f4-hub/MCP-ProjectManager/frontend/src/components/task/README.md

 - Integration with real-time updates.
 - Advanced filtering or sorting options.
-- Improved accessibility and automated testing.

 ---

-For specific implementation details, refer to the JSDoc comments within each `.tsx` file.
+For specific implementation details, refer to the JSDoc comments within each `.tsx`

+## Directory Contents Overview

+This directory (`frontend/src/components/task/`) contains the React components specifically designed for displaying and interacting with individual tasks within the frontend application.
+It includes the main `TaskItem` component and its related sub-components, utilities, and types.

+Key files:

+*   `TaskItem.tsx`: The primary component for rendering a single task item.
+*   `TaskItemMainSection.tsx`: Renders the main, visible part of a task item.
+*   `TaskItemDetailsSection.tsx`: Renders the expandable details section of a task item.
+*   `TaskItem.utils.ts`: Contains utility functions used by task components.
+*   `TaskItem.types.ts`: Defines TypeScript types for task components.
+*   `TaskItem.styles.ts`: Contains styling definitions for task components.
+*   `README.md`: This file.